Differences Between First Flush and Second Flush Tea

 The most interesting part about the first flush vs. second flush teas debate is that it goes down to the basics of tea farming.
 It discusses the seasonality of loved blends and tries to evaluate why some can taste different at different times of the year.

-Spring Harmony Star Organic Darjeeling Black Tea First Flush 2022View Price
+Spring Exotica Darjeeling Black Tea First Flush 2022View Price

 Spring Moonbeam Darjeeling Black Tea First Flush 2022